xboot/xrock/README.md

 ***
 # XROCK
-The rockusb tools for rockchip SOC, support maskrom and loader mode for all chips.
+The low level tools for rockchip SOC with maskrom and loader mode support.

 ## How to build

+### Linux platform

 The xrock tools depends on the `libusb-1.0` library, you need to install `libusb-1.0-0-dev` before compile, for example in ubuntu:

 ```shell
 sudo apt install libusb-1.0-0-dev
 ```